 - Regional Carers Centres are situated throughout the North East.
 These offer a safe space for adults who provide a voluntary caring role to talk, be heard and receive support.
 The attached provides contact details for each local centre.

 - Young Minds Parents’ Helpline: 0808 802 5544, free, confidential online and telephone support to any adult worried about the emotional problems, behaviour or mental health of a child or young person up to the age of 25

-- Carers Direct: a national information, advice and support service for carers in England
+- Carers Information from the NHS: national information, advice and support for carers in England

 - Bodywhys: the Eating Disorders Association of Ireland, including their free booklet Eating Disorders – a Resource for Parents

 One way to gain some support is to contact NIWE (see Contact Us).
 You might also want to talk to your friends, family and GP.
-Sometimes it is hard to start the conversation but there are various sources of information in the local or national links provided that can help you do this, or you can download our Useful Contacts or Booklist leaflets, or our list of Counselling Services in the North East.
+Sometimes it is hard to start the conversation but there are various sources of information in the local or national links provided that can help you do this, or you can download our list of Counselling Services in the North East.